maximbilan/SwiftlySlider/README.md

 Slider settings:

 <pre>
-sliderImage       // Custom image of the slider sliderImageOffset // Offset of custom slider position sliderSize        // Size of custom slider position
+sliderImage       // Custom an image of the slider sliderImageOffset // A offset of the custom slider position sliderSize        // A size of the custom slider position
 </pre>

 Example: